lucksei/k8s-submissions-chapter2/README.md

 ```

 The `pingpong` app now saves the number of requests to the GET /pingpoint endpoint into a file `pingpong.log`.
 The `log-output-container1` app now reads the file and provides the content in the HTTP GET /status endpoint for the user to see.
 Both images are built and pushed to `docker.io`.

+# 1.12 The project, step 6

+Modified the `todo-app` to fetch a random image from Lorem Picsum and store it in the static dir.
+I.e. https://picsum.photos/1200/300.
+The image is saved inside the app's `/public` directory for 10 minutes and served as a static file for every request.
+When the time expires the image is presented one last time and then fetched again.

+Added a volume to the deployment for the `todo-app` to store said image in the PVC in case the pod is restarted, making it available for the next request as soon as the pod is ready.
+(Not sure if its ideal to use the same PVC for all apps, but works...).